cmda-minor-web/progressive-web-apps-2223/course/week-1.md

 ### Exercise 2: Tooling

 Install and implement the tooling for your app.
-You can choose for example a workflow with NPM scripts, modules and Browserify.
+You can choose for example a workflow with NPM scripts.

 Document in your readme.md how you have implemented the build